watameln/creator-docs/README.md

 When you submit a pull request for review, you must agree to the following:

-- This contribution was created in whole or in part by me, and I have the right to submit it under the terms of this repository's open source licenses.
+- This contribution was created in whole or in part by me, and I have the right to submit it under the terms of this repository's open-source licenses.
-- I understand and agree that this contribution and a record of it are public, maintained indefinitely, and may be redistributed under the terms of this repository's open source licenses.
+- I understand and agree that this contribution and a record of it are public, maintained indefinitely, and may be redistributed under the terms of this repository's open-source licenses.
 - To the best of my knowledge, all proposed changes are accurate.

 ## Minor Contributions